-Sexual Addiction is characterized by the regular urge/need to act out sexually at any cost.
-Having sex with sex workers (prostitutes) is extremely common creating debt and the need to steal or borrow money.
-The compulsion can be as strong as the ‘need’ for any street drug.
-Sex addicts can find it difficult to hold down a job due to preoccupation with sex, taking time off or even stealing from work!
-Sex Addiction is not just about sleeping with sex workers, it also involves voyeurism, masturbation, online sexually activity, inappropriate public displays and prostitution.
+Sexual Addiction is characterized by the regular compulsion to act out sexually at any cost.
+Having sex with sex workers (prostitutes) is common, for example creating social and relationship problems in all other areas of the addicts life.
+The compulsion can be as strong as the ‘need’ for alcohol or drugs.
+Sex addicts can often find it difficult to hold down a job due to preoccupation with sex, taking time off from work in order to fulfil sexual needs!
+Sex Addiction is also about voyeurism, masturbation, online sexually activity, inappropriate public displays and prostitution.

 Sexual Addiction Usually Takes a Predictable Course

-- Preoccupation – regular fantasies about sexual antics and the next opportunity to ‘act-out’
+- Preoccupation – regular fantasies about sexual antics and the next opportunity to act out sexually

 - Compulsion – despite continued negative consequences the drive to continue remains